introdh/intro-dh2018-katietritt/FinalGrant_TRITT.md

 ## Table of Contents:
--Award Levels
+- Award Levels
--List of Participants
+- List of Participants
--Narrative
+- Narrative
--Enhancing the Humanities
+- Enhancing the Humanities
-	-Environmental Scan
+- Environmental Scan
-	-History of the Project
+- History of the Project
--Work Plan
+- Work Plan
--Final Product and Dissemination
+- Final Product and Dissemination
--Biographies
+- Biographies
--Appendices
+- Appendices